Samizo-AITL/udemy-physctrl/PROJECT_STATUS.md

 Each directory contains its own `README.md` as a lecture anchor.

+---

+### Execution Status (Important)

+- ✅ **01_pid/pid_sim.py implemented**
+- ✅ Script executes successfully and produces a step response plot
+- ✅ Minimal PID example confirmed to “move and respond”
+- ✅ `01_pid/README.md` updated as an execution guide
+- ✅ Changes committed and pushed to GitHub (`main`)

+The repository is now **executable, reproducible, and learner-ready**.

+---

 ### Environment
 - Python-based
 - Minimal dependencies
 - `requirements.txt` is created and committed
+- Verified on a clean local Python environment

 ---

 ## 2. Design Decisions (Why it looks like this)

-### Why control first
+### Why control comes first
 - Immediate feedback via simulation and plots
 - Low entry cost for Udemy learners
-- Control is treated as a **design tool**, not tuning
+- Control is treated as a **design tool**, not parameter tuning

 ### Why physical models come later
 - Physics and semiconductor concepts are introduced as **constraints and structure**, not prerequisites
 - V–I characteristics are treated as control objects
+- Nonlinearity is presented conceptually before equations

 ### What is intentionally excluded (for now)
-- Detailed semiconductor physics
+- Detailed semiconductor device physics
 - AI / LLM topics
-- Excessive mathematics
+- Heavy mathematical formalism

-These are postponed to keep the course **finish-able**.
+These are postponed to keep the course **finish-able and executable**.

 ---